Filename: Problematic characters

-The character (0xE5) was not allowed as the first letter in a filename under 86-DOS and MS-DOS/PC DOS 1.x-2.x, but can be used in later versions.
+The character (U+00E5) was not allowed as the first letter in a filename under 86-DOS and MS-DOS/PC DOS 1.x-2.x, but can be used in later versions.

 In Windows utilities, the space and the period are not allowed as the final character of a filename.
 The period is allowed as the first character, but some Windows applications, such as Windows Explorer, forbid creating or renaming such files (despite this convention being used in Unix-like systems to describe hidden files and directories).
 Workarounds include appending a dot when renaming the file (that is then automatically removed afterwards), using alternative file managers, creating the file using the command line, or saving a file with the desired filename from within an application.

 Some file systems on a given operating system (especially file systems originally implemented on other operating systems), and particular applications on that operating system, may apply further restrictions and interpretations.
 See comparison of file systems for more details on restrictions.

 In Unix-like systems, DOS, and Windows, the filenames "." and ".." have special meanings (current and parent directory respectively).
 Windows 95/98/ME also uses names like "...", "...." and so on to denote grandparent or great-grandparent directories.
 All Windows versions forbid creation of filenames that consist of only dots, although names consisting of three dots ("...") or more are legal in Unix.

 In addition, in Windows and DOS utilities, some words are also reserved and cannot be used as filenames.
 For example, DOS device files: